bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 ## BES Computer

-These Inspectors return lists of the computers currently visible through the BES Console.
+These Inspectors return lists of the computers currently visible from the BES Console.

 Click [here](/relevance/reference/bes-computer.html) to access the page describing these inspectors.